 Local visitors of the museum are the Asmat themselves; Asmat youth are especially interested.
 They represent the future generations and hope of the Asmat culture and people.
 Therefore, it is our great expectation that they should be willing and eager to come and browse through the museum.
 This will enable them to breathe the cultural atmosphere and to absorb it so that eventually they can mold the art of their ancestors into their own expression of art...Since Asmat culture...is known internationally, currently more and more people from other places arrive to do research into the Asmat mind set and culture.
 This can only be realized if there is a good management and maintenance of the Asmat Museum of Culture and Progress.
 Thus, aside from beging a storehouse for fine arts as well as a recreational place, the museum serves as a heritage of [the] Asmat's spiritual culture and as an educational facility.”

-In addition to founding the museum, in 1981 Sowada and the other Crosier missionaries also established an annual carving competition and auction of Asmat art, now known as the Pesta Budaya Asmat, which continues to this day and allows artists to sell their works directly to non-Asmat buyers.
+In addition to founding the museum, in 1981 Sowada and the other Crosier missionaries established an annual carving competition and auction of Asmat art, now known as the Pesta Budaya Asmat, which continues to this day and allows artists to sell their works directly to non-Asmat buyers.

-At the same time that they were collecting works for the Asmat Museum of Culture and Progress, the Crosiers formed a second collection of Asmat art in parallel with it that was sent back to the United States to what was initially called the Crosier Asmat Museum, which opened in 1975 at the Crosier monastery in Hastings, Nebraska.
+At the same time that they were collecting works for the Asmat Museum of Culture and Progress, the Crosiers formed a second collection of Asmat art that was sent back to the United States to what was initially called the Crosier Asmat Museum, which opened in 1975 at the Crosier monastery in Hastings, Nebraska.
 In 2000 the monastery closed and the museum's collection was transferred to the Crosier headquarters in Shoreview, Minnesota where it was renamed the American Museum of Asmat Art.
 When it became necessary to close the Shoreview facility in 2007, the Crosiers, wishing to place the collection in a setting where it would be used to educate students and the public about Asmat art and culture, gave it to the University of St. Thomas where it became the American Museum of Asmat Art at the University of St. Thomas.
 The museum's Gallery in the Anderson Student Center on the university's Saint Paul campus opened in 2012.